 |*Minimum Invoice Due||This value sets the minimum amount of delinquent funds due in order to trigger this tier.|

 This number sets the order of severity in which tiers are evaluated.
 Tiers with lower numbers should be implemented first and are considered lower severity (ex: Priority 1 - Friendly Reminder Tier).
 Tiers with a higher number are considered higher severity (ex: Priority 6 - Suspension Tier).
 The Dunning process will evaluate each Billing Account against each Dunning Plan Tier starting with the lowest Priority numbered tier (least severity first) and walk its way up the severity chain to the highest priority tier until it finds a match.
 In the event that a Billing Account matches two tiers that overlap and both apply, the tier with the higher severity will be applied.

-Level 0 tiers cannot be edited and should be applied on accounts that you do not want to include in dunning.
+Level 0 tiers cannot be edited and should be applied on billing accounts that you do not want to include in dunning.

 *Indicates required field.

 Note: Dunning tiers are read-only after configuration and cannot be manually assigned.
-Once enabled, the Dunning evaluation process will assign the Billing Account's Dunning Plan tier based on the account's payment status on open invoices.
+Once enabled, the Dunning evaluation process will assign the Billing Account's Dunning Plan tier based on the billing account's payment status on open invoices.

 How Are Notification Templates Created for Dunning?

-How Do I Create the Scheduled Job?
+How Do You Create the Scheduled Job?

-The scheduled job will run and check all dunning-enabled accounts across the parameters of their assigned Dunning Plan.
+The scheduled job will run and check all dunning-enabled billing accounts across the parameters of their assigned Dunning Plan.
 Creating the scheduled job can be accomplished in the Gotransverse 2.0 UI by doing the following: